han-xiangyu/han-xiangyu.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a Machine Learning Engineer at [May Mobility](https://maymobility.com/).
 Previously, I earned my Master's degree in Robotics from the [GRASP Lab](https://www.grasp.upenn.edu/) at the [University of Pennsylvania](https://www.upenn.edu/), where I worked with [Prof. Lingjie Liu](https://lingjie0206.github.io/).
-I also had the pleasure of collaborating with [Prof. Chen Feng](https://engineering.nyu.edu/faculty/chen-feng)(NYU) and [Dr. Yiming Li](https://yimingli-page.github.io/)(NVIDIA).
+I also had the pleasure of collaborating with [Prof. Chen Feng](https://engineering.nyu.edu/faculty/chen-feng) (NYU) and [Dr. Yiming Li](https://yimingli-page.github.io/) (NVIDIA).
 I hold dual Bachelor's degrees from the [University of Cincinnati](https://www.uc.edu/) and [Chongqing University](https://english.cqu.edu.cn/).

-My research interests lie broadly in computer vision, machine learning, and robotics, with a particular focus on **3D Vision** and **World Model**.
-My goal is to advance robotic understanding and reasoning in the 3D physical world by developing physically aligned simulators and world models.
+My research interests broadly span computer vision, machine learning, and robotics, with a particular focus on 3D vision and world models.
+My goal is to advance robotic understanding and reasoning in the 3D physical world by developing physically grounded simulators and world models.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.